 Overview of Workspaces and Teams

 Workspaces enable an organization to segment objects and admins into namespaces.
-The segmentation allows teams of admins sharing the same Kong Enterprise cluster to adopt roles for interacting with specific objects.
+The segmentation allows teams of admins sharing the same Kong Gateway (Enterprise) cluster to adopt roles for interacting with specific objects.
 For example, one team (Team A) may be responsible for managing a particular service, whereas another team (Team B) may be responsible for managing another service.
 Teams should only have the roles they need to perform the administrative tasks within their specific workspaces.